windowsrefund/lab-salt/README.md

-This repo should contain states and pillars which will be served via GitFS
+A minimal lab to explore Salt

+# Changes
+  * Setup 1 Salt 3000 master
+    * Use only GitFS to serve states and pillars

 # GitFS Notes